jhrcook/mustashe/README.md

 coverage](https://codecov.io/gh/jhrcook/stashR/branch/master/graph/badge.svg)](https://codecov.io/gh/jhrcook/stashR?branch=master)
 <!-- badges: end -->

-The goal of stashR is to …
+The goal of ‘stashR’ is to save time on long-running computations by storing and reloading the resulting object after the first run.
+The next time the computation is run, instead of evaluating the code, the stashed object is loaded. ‘stashr’ is great for storing intermediate objects in an analysis.

 ## Installation